Ahmad-Alanati/Technical-Task/README.md

 #### option one: Django and PostgreSQL locally

-1. run this command to create the data base
+1. run this command to create the database
 ```bash
 psql -f DBSetup.sql
 ```